Exploration Station is on Summer Vacation!

-Come to the Exploration Station.
-The free program runs September – May.
-It is open every Saturday morning 10:30 – 12:30, Sunday, 1:30 – 3:30.
+This free program runs September – May.
+It is open every Saturday morning 10:30 am – 12:30 pm, Sunday, 1:30 – 3:30 pm.
 It is also open from 10:30 am – 12:30 pm on the Monday of school holidays for Columbus Day, Martin Luther King Day, and Presidents’ Day.

 Docents help children and others learn through interactive displays and games in the showrooms.